hamoudi8080/GMD/Post 2.md

 #### Game Progression:

-- Progress through levels by defeating enemies and advancing through the park.
+- Progress through levels by defeating enemies and advancing through the park and then go to next level to defeat enemies in the city.
-- Difficulty increases as players encounter stronger enemies.
+- Difficulty increases as players encounter stronger enemies in second level.

 #### In-Game GUI: